0x3st/sandai/README.md

 We have online parties so we mainly use IP white-list to ensure we won't be broken in.

-Offers should be sent to a specific link which is hidden in this site.
-It is suggested to read our principles before application.
+Offers should be sent to a specific link which is **hidden in this site**.
+It is suggested to read our **principles** before application.

 Since the amount of members are limited, the most outstanding will be accepted priorily.
 Your application might not be responded, which doesn't mean we don't considerate your support.